OSC/ood-documentation/latest/_sources/installation/cluster-config-schema.rst.txt

     groups:
       - "cluster_users"
       - "other_users_of_the_cluster"
-    type: "whitelist"  # optional, one of "whitelist" or "blacklist"
+    type: "allowlist"  # optional, one of "allowlist" or "blocklist"

 Note that to look up group membership ood_core uses the ood_support library which uses ``id -G USERNAME`` to get the list groups the user is in, and ``getgrgid`` to look up the name of the group.